-During September, 7 – November, 26, 2017, there will be displayed an exhibition "(un)named" at Center for Urban History.
+During September, 7 – November, 30, 2017, an exhibition "(un)named" was on display at Center for Urban History.
 It combines reflections of the artist Nikita Kadan, historians, and other scholars on the subjects of contested issues of the past, particularly those connected with the crime of the Nazis and Stalinism, ethnic cleansings and other acts of violence in the 1930-1940s.

 Opening hours: Wednesday-Friday, 1.00 pm – 8.00 pm, Saturday-Sunday 12.00 pm – 6.00 pm.